casper-network/docs-archive/node-operator/bonding.md

 info response.
 If the public key associated with a bid appears in the `validator_weights` structure for an era, then the account is bonded in that era.

 ## If the Bid doesn't win
-If the public key doesn't make it into the auction, there could be a few reasons why:
-* No open slots remain
-* Bid amount is too low
+If your bid doesn't win a slot in the auction, it is because your bid is too low.
+The resolution for this problem is to increase your bid amount.
 It is possible to submit additional bids, to increase the odds of winning a slot.
+It is also possible to encourage token holders to delegate stake to you for bonding.